rtablada/guides-source/guides/v3.1.0/101-tutorial/creating-the-contact-list.md

 Let's change that!

 First, lets add some data to our component.
-We'll add a couple of javascript objects that represent the contacts in the list, Zoey and Tomster.
+We'll add a couple of JavaScript objects that represent the contacts in the list, Zoey and Tomster.
 Open up the component file at `app/components/contact-list.js` and add a contacts array to the class: